We spoke with Mark Kennedy, web development manager at Ulster University.

 We did a few training sessions, initially around PDFs, and they bought into the idea to help us.
 This helped get further buy-in from senior leadership because they understood what we were trying to do and why we were trying to do it.

-The impetus was to make sure, as a government organisation, that we were complying and if the Government Digital Services came to audit us we would be in good shape.”
+The impetus was to make sure, as a government organisation, that we were complying and if the Government Digital Services came knocking we would be in good shape.

 What were you doing before you got Silktide?